Fall is my absolute favorite time of year.

 Keep your eyes open the next time you visit the farmers market or roadside stand and take a second look at the crops.
 Many garden plants don’t just produce delicious produce and herbs, but also provide a glorious display of flowers and seed pods.
 When these vegetables and herbs ‘go to seed,’ they produce what can be a very lovely decoration.

-For example, chives and onions have a gorgeous flower.
 Don’t be afraid to experiment a little – maybe consider planting one section of your garden with your regular vegetables and herbs and just letting them go to seed to see what you get.

 The autumn months are a wonderful time to use Mother Nature as inspiration to liven up your home.
 The colors and textures of fall are so naturally warm and welcoming – just look out the window and you’ll find all the creative inspiration you need…